ckan/ckan/doc/install-from-source.rst

        JETTY_HOST=127.0.0.1  # (line 15)
        JETTY_PORT=8983       # (line 18)

-   Then create a symlink from the schema.xml file in your ckan config directory to the Solr config directory:
+   Then replace Solr's schema.xml file with a symlink to the one in the CKAN source:

      Note: The path ``~/pyenv/src/ckan/ckan/config/schema.xml`` will probably need to be to be adjusted for your system.
 Also ensure it is an absolute path.

    ::
+       sudo mv /usr/share/solr/conf/schema.xml /usr/share/solr/conf/schema.xml.bak
        sudo ln -s ~/pyenv/src/ckan/ckan/config/schema.xml /usr/share/solr/conf/schema.xml

    Set appropriate values for the ``ckan.site_id`` and ``solr_url`` config variables in your CKAN config file: